Daniel Anderson

 Instructor: Dr Arun Konagurthu

-Lastly, I enjoy coaching students for the International Collegiate Programming Contest (ICPC).
+I also enjoy coaching students for the International Collegiate Programming Contest (ICPC).
 I was formerly the coach of the Monash University Programming Team, and formerly a judge and problem setter for the South Pacific Programming Contests.